Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 Once you reach the 4WD parking area, you’ll arrive just beside Spring Creek.
 From there, take a right and walk upstream (Note: this bit may run dry between May to October).

-At this point, I normally cross the creek right away so I’m walking on the left hand side as accessibility on the right soon becomes limited.
+At this point, I normally cross the creek right away so I’m walking on the left hand side as accessibility soon becomes limited if you keep going on the right.
 Or if the creek is full and rock hopping over now is a bit tricky, you may wish to cross in about 30 metres when you see a stony “island” in the middle with the fallen tree 👇🏼, which we also found a little easier.

 You can, of course, just take your shoes off and walk through the water too!